HimGautam/pusht_bet/README.md

 - Copyright © LeRobot Team

+- We also use [nanoGPT] (https://github.com/karpathy/nanoGPT) project by Andrej Karapathy in this work.

 ## My Code
 In this repo you'll find:
 - `src/lerobot/policies/bet` - my custom policy files